-While the JACE has the ability to route MS/TP traffic over one of its serial ports, handling the overhead of the BACnet MS/TP token passing protocol burdens the JACE's CPU.
-This results in increased CPU usage that could be used for other functions and calls for the potential need to change to a higher-powered JACE.
+While the JACE can receive or route MS/TP traffic over one of its serial ports, handling the intensive overhead of the BACnet MS/TP token passing protocol burdens the JACE's CPU and reduces its performance.
+This results in increased system resource usage that could be used for other functions such as trending, alarming, and graphics/ dashboards.

 The JACE CPU resource usage can be improved by offloading the task of MS/TP token passing to external BACnet MS/TP to BACnet/IP routers.
 This is especially important if you require the JACE to be connected to multiple MS/TP segments, where signal quality issues may arise.
 The use of BASrouter or BASrouterLX routers allows you to segment your BACnet network by using a router on each MS/TP segment and routing the traffic to IP.
 Use an Ethernet switch to interconnect the BACnet routers.
 The JACE then receives all traffic from all MS/TP segments through its Ethernet port.